Cabinet switch buttresses Argentina's left-leaning economic model

 "Since there's no chance of Fernandez holding on to power, she might just throw caution to the wind and really double down on some of these ideological reforms pre-2015," said Michael Henderson, a Latin American economist at Capital Economics.

 Most observers expect Fernandez's government to maintain or intensify measures to keep the economy growing even as foreign investment abandons Argentina.
-She increased public spending to keep voters happy before the mid-term vote, causing prices to rise and reserves to melt away.
+She increased public spending to keep voters happy ahead of the mid-term vote, causing prices to rise and reserves to melt away.

 "The bottom line is that if the government fails to tackle the underlying inflation problem - which the new economy minister doesn't even recognize - there will be a strong risk of some sort of currency crisis in the rest of Ms. Fernandez's term," said Fiona Mackie, an Argentina analyst for the Economist Intelligence Unit.